devasia1000/pyssim/README.md

 # pyssim

 This module implements the Structural Similarity Image Metric (SSIM).
-Original code written by Antoine Vacavant from http://isit.u-clermont1.fr/~anvacava/code.html, with modifications by Christopher Godfrey and Jeff Terrace.
+Original code written by Antoine Vacavant from http://isit.u-clermont1.fr/~anvacava/code.html, with modifications by Christopher Godfrey, Jeff Terrace and Devasia Manuel

 ## Installation